Right to counsel

 Legislation, Bypass of Parental Input into Abortion - Minor

 W. Va.
-Code § 16-2F-4(d) provides that for minors seeking a waiver of the parental notification requirement for abortions, "The court shall inform the minor petitioner of her right to be represented by counsel and that if she is without the requisite funds to retain the services of an attorney, that the court will appoint an attorney to represent her interest in the matter.
-If the minor petitioner desires the services of an attorney, an attorney shall be appointed to represent such minor petitioner, if she advises the court under oath or affidavit that she is financially unable to retain counsel."
-The fee for such attorney is capped at $100.
+Code § 16-2R-5(b)(8) provides that for minors seeking a waiver of the parental notification requirement for abortions, "The court shall inform the unemancipated minor of her right to be represented by counsel.
+If the unemancipated minor desires the services of an attorney, an attorney shall be appointed to represent her, if the unemancipated minor advises the court under oath or affidavit that she is financially unable to retain counsel."

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.